PaulHatch/simpleelastic/readme.md

 ## Current Status

-This project is a work in progress...
+This project is a work in progress in pre-alpha status, not ready for use yet.

 # Types and Serialization